The see-saw portal at future Higgs factories: the role of dimension six operators: Decay channels for RH neutrinos

 \subsection{Which decay dominates?}

 We can now compare the decay rates computed in Secs.~\ref{sec:decay_na} and~\ref{sec:decay_n3f} to see which one dominates in the different regions of the $\nu$SMEFT parameter space.
 This is essentially determined by three parameters\footnote{While we already stated that we work in the limit where the two RH neutrinos are almost degenerate and the various entries of the active-sterile mixing matrix $\theta$ are determined by the choice of the NH or IH once the RH neutrino mass has been fixed, each higher-dimensional operator can in principle have a different Wilson coefficient.
 For concreteness, we work under the assumption that they are all equal.
 We also consider the NH scenario.
 Results in the IH case are almost identical.}: the mass of the RH neutrino $m_N$, the active-sterile mixing $\theta$ and the EFT cut-off scale $\Lambda$.
+We take the latter to be the same for all the considered operators.
+Clearly, different UV completions will generate at low energy different operators, in general suppressed by different mass scales.
+We will comment in Sec.~\ref{sec:bound_th} and Sec.~\ref{sec:bound_exp} on the independent limits on the scale $\Lambda$ that can be set for the most relevant ones.
+For simplicity however, in performing our main analysis, we will assume that only four fermi operators and the dipole ones triggering the $N\to \nu\gamma$ decay are active, and that they are associated to a unique scale $\Lambda$.

 The first question we want to address is in which region of the parameter space the decay induced at the renormalizable level by the active-sterile mixing dominates over the decay generated by higher-dimensional operators, taking into account that current constraints forces the squared mixing angle to be $\lesssim 10^{-6}$~\cite{Liventsev:2013zz, Aaij:2016xmb, Abreu:1996pa}.
 In order to do this we need to make some assumptions on the number of four-Fermi operators that are active, since each one can contribute with a multiplicity due to the flavor structure of the operator itself.
 To be practical, we parametrize this with a coefficient $\xi$ which takes into account how many channels from four-Fermi operators contribute to the decay of a RH neutrino, for example for a decay into a pair of final state quarks $\xi=N_c=3$.
 Clearly, the most important four-Fermi operators for $N$ decay are the ones that do not pay a mixing suppression, {\emph{i.e.}} ${\cal O}^6_{Nedu}$ and all the scalar ones.
 On the other side, for the operators that contribute to the $3f$ final state via an off-shell $h$, $Z$ and $W$, we can consider all possible decays by summing on their decay modes, since those are fixed by the SM symmetries.
 In these calculation we retain the full expressions for the various decay rates.